piinalpin/piinalpin.github.io/2021/01/graphql-spring-boot/index.md

 **Starting with spring initializr**

 For all Spring applications, you should start with the [Spring Initializr](https://start.spring.io/).
 The Initializr offers a fast way to pull in all the dependencies you need for an application and does a lot of the set up for you.
-This example needs the Spring Batch.
 And we will started with maven project.

 The following listing shows the `pom.xml` file created when you choose Maven.
 And here my `pom.xml`: